Sculptor Gonçalo Mabunda, has worked on a series of thrones for a number of years, of which “www.crise.com” and “Harmony Chair” are two examples.

 In his Maputo workshop, Mabunda collects scrap metal and recycles weapons used during the fifteen-year-long Mozambican Civil War, welding them to form sculptural seats and giving them a new shape and meaning.
 Rifles become seat backs, rocket launchers become legs, rifle butts and cartridges become arm supports, and bullet casings and pistols become a seat or a decorative accent.
 Mabunda, whose childhood and youth were shaped by the horrors of war, uses the throne element to refer to a traditional symbol of power of African tribal leaders, which is today much sought after by western art collectors.
-The throne also stands for the ominous interplay between legal and illegal arms deals, national and international interests and regional conflicts.
-While embodying Mabunda’s explicit criticism of African military regimes and their violent ruling, www.crise.com is not only a symbol of horror, seeking to spark a positive reflection on the transformative power of art and the resistance and creativity of African civil societies.
+The thrones also stand for the ominous interplay between legal and illegal arms deals, national and international interests and regional conflicts.
+While embodying Mabunda’s explicit criticism of African military regimes and their violent ruling, these thrones are not only a symbol of horror, seeking to spark a positive reflection on the transformative power of art and the resistance and creativity of African civil societies.